RetOpsStudio/TamSkadLecaTracery/README.md

 ### Find Game
 After switching to Find Game view, the game searching will start.
 ![image](https://user-images.githubusercontent.com/56792313/129470724-7fab731d-686b-4454-900d-20bb5ea2d320.png)
 When the game searching is over, we are able to from the found sessions, the session we want to join.
-We can also refresh game if we didn't found session we were looking for.
+We can also refresh list if we didn't found session we were looking for.
 ![image](https://user-images.githubusercontent.com/56792313/129470759-adf3d94b-e3fa-44d3-bf7c-2284312d5bb4.png)

 ## Settings